Hyperinflation in Serbia and Montenegro: Stabilization program

-This program, led by Dr. Dragoslav Avramović, was known as the Monetary Reconstruction and Economic Recovery Program and was adopted in early 1994 after a record hyperinflation that Yugoslavia had previously experienced during 1992–1994.
-It was the third-worst hyperinflation in world economic history, lasting 22 months (Note: March 1992 to January 1994) with a peak monthly inflation rate (Note: January 1994) of 313,563,558%.
+This program had to deal with the third-worst hyperinflation in world economic history, lasting 22 months (Note: March 1992 to January 1994) with a peak monthly inflation rate (Note: January 1994) of 313,563,558%.
 This hyperinflation resulted in a drastic deterioration of all important economic indicators.
 1993 saw a 30% decline in GDP, a decrease in investments and industrial production by 37%, and unemployment by 24.1%.
-Simultaneously, there was a huge budget deficit was created in a situation where public revenues were rapidly decreasing (the decline in tax base due to the decline in economic activity, and — due to the sanctions on the Federal Republic of Yugoslavia — a significant increase in the "grey economy", which is why a large part of the so-called reduced social product remained untapped, etc.), and public expenditures increased significantly (because of increased social benefits due to deterioration of the economic situation in the country, economic and war support to the insurgent Serbian people in Bosnia and Croatia, the launching of the Bosnian and Croatian wars of independence, refugee assistance, among other factors.)
+Simultaneously, there was a huge budget deficit.

+Public revenues declined rapidly, driven by a shrinking tax base caused by reduced economic activity, sanctions on the Federal Republic of Yugoslavia, and a sharp rise in the "grey economy."
+As a result, much of the already diminished human resources remained untapped.
+At the same time, public expenditures rose significantly, fueled by increased social benefits in response to worsening economic conditions, economic and military support for insurgent Serbian groups in Bosnia and Croatia, the outbreak of the Bosnian and Croatian wars of independence, refugee assistance, and other related factors.

 The budget deficit was largely financed from the primary issue, and this monetization of the budget deficit was the main cause of hyperinflation.
 Accordingly, the main measures of Avramović's program was primarily related to the monetary and fiscal measures, making it an orthodox stabilization program.
-The stabilization program should, above all, accomplish:
+The stabilization program should, above all, result in: